it-innovation/sam/doc/basics.rst

 Our model so far only includes trusted actors with defined behaviour.
 The calls that happen in this model correspond to the calls that should be allowed to happen in the real system.

-Use `File -> Export calls` to save all the calls that happened to a new file (`data1MustCall.sam`).
+Use `File -> Export calls` to save all the calls that happened to a new file (:example:`includes/data1MustCall`).
 If you look in this file, you will see three sections:

-* a set of `mustCall` facts that say list every call that happened in the model.
+* a set of :func:`mustCall` facts that list every call that happened in the model.
-* a pair of `mayCall` rules that allow the special test driver object to call anything without triggering errors.
+* a pair of :func:`mayCall` rules that allow the special test driver object to call anything without triggering errors.
-* a set of `checkCalls` facts telling SAM that for the three existing objects, it should check not only that all calls may happen, but that no other calls happen either.
+* a set of :func:`checkCalls` facts telling SAM that for the three existing objects, it should check not only that all calls may happen, but that no other calls happen either.

 .. note::
 	SAM uses `Datalog <http://en.wikipedia.org/wiki/Datalog>`_ syntax to